Spinal Surgery Malpractice

 - Development of clots and hematomas— blood clots may form while the body is trying to heal and can pose significant risks if they travel to critical areas of the body such as the heart or lungs.
 If hematomas form along the spine, the victim could suffer from permanent paralysis.

 - Incision errors— an improper incision could damage or sever a major blood vessel or nerve and result in severe injury or disability.

-- Irreparable damage to the spinal cord— skin, muscle and bone all heal over time when they have been damaged but damage to the nervous system is permanent as the nerves do not grow back or heal.
+- Irreparable damage to the spinal cord— skin, muscle, and bone all heal after time when they have been damaged but harm to the nervous system is permanent.
+Nerves do not grow back or heal.
 For this reason, any injury that occurs to the spinal cord during surgery is beyond repair.